 For those who might want to follow the sporting event on TV, ITV has been granted the exclusive rights to broadcast the next two World Cup event; this year’s event in Japan and the 2023 World Cup that will be held in France.
 Here we are going to discuss how to watch the Rugby World Cup live stream from everywhere.

 TVNZ will show 12 of the 48 matches in their free to air platform only.
-Unfortunately, the games will not be available for streaming in their other platforms and app.
-They will show the Quarterfinals, semifinal, finals, and all New Zealand matches.
+Moreover, the 2019 Rugby World Cup will be available for streaming in their other platforms and app.
+They will also show the Quarterfinals, semifinal, finals, and all New Zealand matches.

-Irish fans also have a reason to smile as RTE sports and Eir acquired rights to stream 14 games and 48 games respectively.
-Eir sports are the primary rights holders but have given a sub-licensing right to RTE Sports to show 14 games, which include all of Ireland’s matches, the knockout stages, and the finals as well as a 16-night show of the world cup highlights.
+Irish fans also have a reason to smile as RTE and Eir Sport acquired rights to stream 14 games and 48 games respectively.
+Eir Sport are the primary rights holders but have given a sub-licensing right to RTE Sports to show 14 games, which include all of Ireland’s matches, the knockout stages, and the finals as well as a 16-night show of the Rugby World Cup highlights.

-Supersport-South Africa will be showing all world cup games live and in real time as well as daily highlights show on how the games are proceeding and the state of the event.
-Fans from South Africa, Kenya, and Nigeria among other African nations will require a DSTV subscription to follow these games from Supersport.
+South Africa will be showing all Rugby World Cup 2019 games live and in real time as well as daily highlights show on how the games are proceeding and the state of the event.
+Fans from South Africa, Kenya, and Nigeria among other African nations will require a DSTV subscription to follow these games from SuperSport.

-Fiji rugby fans will be able to stream and watch the cup for free trough Fiji TV, which will screen all 48 rugby events including the rugby showcase and any event related to the World Cup.
+Fiji rugby fans will be able to live stream and watch all of the Rugby World Cup matches for free trough Fiji TV, which will screen all 48 rugby events including the rugby showcase and any event related to the World Cup.